Marker # 1596, “Silas Baptist Church, “ Russell Cave Road, KY 353, Bourbon County.

 These devout people took with them, not only their personal belongings but also their official book of records, communion service and Bible.
 Each night on the trek, they held a religious service.
 According to old records, the group was help up by high water on the Holston River for three weeks.
 They held services there and converted many travelers, who were also delayed.

 By the middle of December, they reached their destination, now known as Craig’s Station, on Gilbert’s Creek near Lancaster, KY.
-After traveling 600 miles, the group built the first Baptist Church west of the Alleghanies there in 1781.
+After traveling 600 miles, the group built the first Baptist Church west of the Alleghenies there in 1781.

-In 1796, twenty of the members of the Rev Lewis Craig’s church withdrew and moved to Bourbon County.
+In 1796, twenty of the members of the Reverend Lewis Craig’s church withdrew and moved to Bourbon County.
 With the help of George Eve, Augustine Eastin and Ambrose Dudley, they organized a separate church.

 The present brick structure was built in 1850.
 In 1902, the church was enlarged with eight stained windows and a baptistry.
 In 1944 the members added space for Sunday School rooms.
 In 1967, they added a new wing for more Sunday School rooms and modern bathroom facilities.
 Later, they constructed a separate building for recreation, meetings and dinners.